JiahaoMa1218/Citrus-YOLO11/ultralytics/README.md

 Network Architecture
 The complete network architecture is defined in ultralytics/citrus_yolo11.yaml.
 We have added detailed comments to indicate the locations of these four modules and the overall data flow.

+Module Registration
+To ensure the newly added modules are correctly parsed by the YOLO framework, you must register them in ultralytics/ultralytics/nn/tasks.py.
+Import the modules at the top of tasks.py: from ultralytics.nn.modules.block import BiFPN_Add, CAMA

 Get Started

 Environment Setup